Back to all posts

 Where should remote workers stay for World Cup 2026 in Mexico City?

-Remote workers should usually prioritize the apartment and weekday base first, then plan the stadium route second.
+Remote workers should usually choose the apartment and weekday base first, then plan the stadium route second.
 Roma Norte, Condesa, and Narvarte are stronger for work routines than the immediate stadium area because they offer better cafe backup, groceries, walkability, and furnished monthly-stay infrastructure.

 Related posts